algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

   <tbody>
     <tr>
       <td>
-        - A functional Dijkstra algorithm written in C++<br>
+        - A functional Dijkstra algorithm written in C++. <br>
-        - Verification process of the CSV File<br>
+        - Verification process of the CSV File. <br>
-        - A fast (within reason) verification process<br>
+        - A verification process. <br>
-        - A pre-treatment process<br>
+        - A pre-treatment process. <br>
-        - A REST API able to accept requests and send responses in a JSON/XML format.<br>
+        - A REST API able to accept requests and send responses in a JSON/XML format. <br>
-        - The time between 2 landmarks without exceeding a margin of error of 10%
+        - The time between 2 landmarks without exceeding a margin of error of 10%.
       </td>
       <td>
-        - A loading bar that displayed the progress of the verification process<br>
+        - A loading bar that displayed the progress of the verification process. <br>
-        - If there is any error, report it to the user<br>
+        - If there is any error, report it to the user. <br>
-        - A readable response of the REST API (not in only one line)<br>
+        - A readable response of the REST API (not in only one line). <br>
         - A logo and a signature to validate to the user that he has correctly downloaded OUR software.
       </td>
     </tr>